 apparently taking a nap with its head tucked under its forearm

-been discovered by scientists in China.
-It is the earliest known
+was discovered by scientists in China in 2004.
+It was the earliest

-Mei long is described in Nature by Xing Xu,
+Mei long was described in Nature by Xing Xu,

 the American Museum of Natural History.

 October 2004 of the discovery of a fluffy-feathered cousin of the

 mighty Tyrannosaurus rex - another fossil unearthed in Liaoning.

-The scientists can tell from the mechanics of Mei long's
+The scientists could tell from the mechanics of Mei long's

-Professor Xu speculates that the dinosaur may have
+Professor Xu speculated that the dinosaur may have

 been killed by poison gas from the volcanic eruption that then